 2) Altra Lone Peak 4 Low RSM

 The RSM in the shoe’s name stands for Rain, Snow, and Mud.
-This is the winterized version of the standard Lone Peak so there are few extras.
-Like the eVent waterproofing membrane, a more protective toe-cap, and fused midfoot overlays (vs. stitched on).
+This is the winterized version of the standard Lone Peak so there are few extras like the eVent waterproofing membrane, a protective toe-cap, and fused midfoot overlays (vs. stitched on).